 Moderated By: Ben Gelt, Cannabis Certification Council

-Ben Gelt is an entrepreneur and consultant, focused on public affairs and business development.
-A respected political strategist and policy expert, Ben co-founded the Organic Cannabis Association in 2015.
+Ben is an entrepreneur and consultant specializing in business development and strategic communications.
+A respected political strategist and policy expert, Ben co-founded the Organic Cannabis Association (now the Cannabis Certification Council) in 2015.

 Rick was described in Marketing magazine as “one of the world’s leading experts in corporate responsibility and, in 2011, published Voices for Sustainabilty.
 He recently co-founded the Global Cannabis Partnership and authored the Responsible Cannabis Framework.
 Rick was previously EVP Corporate Citizenship for one of the world’s largest apparel companies and was on the Advisory Board for the Carbon Disclosure Project.